 Torri Whitaker is a former science teacher with 10 years of classroom experience in 6 th – 9 th grades.
 She holds a Bachelor of Science in Animal Science and a Master of Education in Agriculture Education from Texas A&M University.
 She began her career as the program director at an equine therapeutic riding facility where she quickly discovered a love for sharing the relevance of science to everyday life with young people.
 In the classroom, she regularly found ways for students to meaningfully apply science to their personal lives.
 She and her students participated in a wide variety of “real-world” science projects including the NSF Graduate Stem Fellows in K-12 Education (GK-12) and Texas Parks & Wildlife’s Project Wild.
 She joined the PEER Program in 2011, excited to have an outlet to develop relevant, engaging science curriculum.

 ABOUT Samiksha Marne

 Samiksha Marne is currently a Master’s student at Texas A&M University, majoring in Computer Science.
-She completed her Bachelor of Engineering degree in Information and technology from Mumbai University, India.
-She has worked on several projects and published her research work in few Machine Learning fields.
-She began working on the PEER project in summer 2021 and her work involves developing and maintaining the PEER website.
+She completed her Bachelor of Engineering degree in Information and Technology from Mumbai University, India.
+She has worked on several projects and published her research work in the field of Computer Science.
+She began working on the PEER project in summer 2021.
+Her work involves developing and maintaining the PEER website.
 She aims to make the website accessible and up-to-date so that the carefully curated educational content by the PEER team reaches the students and teachers in the best possible way.